electron-userland/electron-builder/docs/Options.md

 | msi | <a name="WinBuildOptions-msi"></a>Whether to create an MSI installer.
 Defaults to `false` (MSI is not created).
 | remoteReleases | <a name="WinBuildOptions-remoteReleases"></a>A URL to your existing updates.
 If given, these will be downloaded to create delta updates.
 | remoteToken | <a name="WinBuildOptions-remoteToken"></a>Authentication token for remote updates
+| signingHashAlgorithms | array of signing algorithms used.
+Defaults to [ 'sha1', 'sha256' ]
+| signcodePath | path to codesigning tool.
+Defaults to bundled signtool.exe.

 <a name="LinuxBuildOptions"></a>
 ### `.build.linux`